 The small white Animesh Lochana temple within the compound marks the spot where Buddha stood and gazed upon the Bodhi tree in thanks.

-Nearby Bodhgaya sit the remote Mahakala Caves where Buddha is believed to have spent many years of penance practicing severe self-denial.
+Nearby Bodh Gaya sit the remote Mahakala Caves where Buddha is believed to have spent many years of penance practising severe self-denial.
 A short climb leads to a Tibetan monastery and small shrine within a cave.
 This site see far less tourists.

 Nalanda founded in the fifth century was once a great monastic Buddhist university with thousands of international students and teachers in attendance, until it was sacked by Afghan invaders in the twelfth century.
-The ruins still show the scale and strength of Buddhist civilization in its prime.
+The ruins still show the scale and strength of Buddhist civilisation in its prime.
+Whilst there aren’t exactly luxury holidays to Bodh Gaya, it is definitely a special place for of interesting sites and worthy of an inclusion on any East India itinerary.